 Linking to related posts not only helps Google understand your site structure, but it also helps promote one or more related posts at the end of your article as well as creating even more internal link juice.
 Linking to related posts also keeps visitors on your website as they browse through other articles and content you’ve created.

 For example, on the Twenty Over Ten blog, we include links to three additional related blog posts at the bottom of every post.
 It can keep visitors on your website for longer which can boost your SEO rankings and also helps bots to crawl your website easier.

 While we have been chatting about the important links on your website, there are bound to be links that probably won’t bring much value to your site, and that is okay!
+Low-value links tend to bring less value to your site for ranking but aren’t necessarily bad or damaging.
 An example of a page that does not need to have high value is a login link for your clients.

 Once you have decided which links should be on a page and which pages should get the highest link value, it’s important to use the right anchor text.
-In layman’s terms, the anchor text is simply the clickable text that visitors see.
+The anchor text is the interactive text that visitors see.
 When it comes to creating your anchor text there are some key things to keep in mind: